BarthV/sensu-influxdb-extension/README.md

 Note that :
 * `strip_metric` isn't required.
-* you can cleanup an arbitrary string from your keyname or use `host` as special value to cleanup the sensu event client name from your key.
+* you can cleanup an arbitrary string from your keyname or use `host` as special value to cleanup the sensu event client name from your key

 ## Check options